oneapi-src/oneAPI-samples/DirectProgramming/C++/CompilerInfrastructure/guided_matmul_opt_report/README.md

 * `multiply.c`: the matrix multiplication program.
 * `multiply.h`: the header file used by `multiply.c`.

-In the `main()` function of `driver.c` there are two possible code paths for the matrix multiplication:
+The `main()` function in `driver.c` contains two possible implementations of the matrix multiplication.
+The first implementation is an inline execution of a double loop, gated by the `NOFUNCCALL` macro.
+The second implementation calls the `matvec` function, located in `multiply.c`, which contains the same double loop:

 ```
 #ifdef NOFUNCCALL